 Bending the wire with pliers

 Drawing on the equator and continents

-3. Learn about days and years (10 minutes)
+4. Learn about days and years using the model (30 minutes)

-We next use this model on a large diagram (an A1 laminated picture - see below) shared by the team on their tables, with a bright lantern in the centre to represent the Sun.
+We next use the model children have made on a large diagram (an A1 laminated picture - see below).
+This mat is shared by the team on their tables, with a bright lantern in the centre to represent the Sun.
 By rotating their globes children see why we have day and night.
 Also, by moving their globes round the Sun a small amount each day, they see how a year comes about.

 Click for larger version

 (if your lunch starts at 12.00 this section will begin after lunch)

 We now discuss what seasons are, and teams brainstorm why we might have them.
 I demonstrate the answer first using some children, a torch and models.

 Next children see the answer for themselves by placing their globes on the diagram at positions which stand for each season, with the globe always tilted in the same direction (shown by the arrows in the photo above).

 In this way we see how in winter the northern hemisphere is tilted away from the sun, which means less sunlight reaches us (and also the sun has more atmosphere to pass through, which reduces its intensity).
 In summer we are tilted towards the sun, and so the opposite is true.
 We also see how the reverse is true for the southern hemisphere.
 There will be more questions and prizes.